rlvrs/people-service/README.md

  - flake8       # PEP 8 linter.
  - tox          # Test with multiple versions of Python.
  - detox        # Tox with parallelism. (not currently working)
+ - Flask        # Python micro framework for building web applications
+ - Connexion    # Swagger/OpenAPI framework for Python on top of Flask
+ - Jsonpickle   # Serialization and deserialization of complex Python objects to and from JSON